If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

 A rough-cut capacity planning includes charting out the,

-• staff hours necessary to fulfill the job
+- Staff hours necessary to fulfill the job

-• the units required
+- The units required

-• several days that will be needed to complete the task eventually
+- Days that will be needed to complete the task eventually

-• the amount of material that needs to be purchased.
+- The amount of material that needs to be purchased.

 This chart would not consider inventory management details or scheduled late arrival receipts.
 Hence a rough cut capacity planning schedule is simple, intuitive, and similar to organizational planning to chart out the requirements in a rough estimation.